ReadyResearchers-2023-24/cis-600-f2023-610-s2024-senior-thesis-simojo/thesis.md

 There are numerous obstacles that pose a barrier to ready, widespread adoption of UAVs in the industry.
 UAV cameras are still very prone to over and under exposure when navigating outdoors.
-This can interfere with the photogrammetric[^photogrammetric] processes used by many implementations.
+This can interfere with the photogrammetric[^photogrammetry] processes used by many implementations.

-[^photogrammetric]: *Photogrammetry* refers to the conversion of a set of 2D
+[^photogrammetry]: *Photogrammetry* refers to the conversion of a set of 2D images to a 3D model.
-    images to a 3D model.
 It can be used in place of LiDAR, or in conjunction with LiDAR.

 Robotic navigation is necessary for a robot to interact with its surroundings in a real world environment, and it is necessary to realize technologies such as